anpaz/qstack/README.md

 # Gadgets

 The minimal unit of execution is a quantun gadget.
-A gadget is comprised by a quantum circuit -representing a list of instructions to run on a quantum backend- and a decoder -a classical program capable of interpreting the results reported by the quantum backend-.
+A gadget is comprised by one or more quantum circuits -representing a list of instructions to run on a quantum backend- with a corresponding decoder -a classical program capable of interpreting the results reported by the quantum backend-.

+There are two type of gadgets:

+1. Data gadgets: responsible for allocating, preparing and measuring a quantum register.

+2. Operation gadgets: responsible for updating the state of a quantum register.

 Gadget definitions are layer independent, i.e. we use the same datastructures to define an instance of a gadget.
 This is achieved by having all layers follow the same architecture and use a common interface to represent quantum circuits and decoders.

+## Data gadgets

 ## Quantum Circuits